Workspace Mode

 Validate that implementations match contracts at any time:

-/sniper-workspace validateThis checks:
+sniper workspace validateThis checks:

 - Endpoint validation -- route definitions match contract paths and methods